patel-zeel/gsoc22/gsoc22.md

 ## [JAX](https://github.com/google/jax): an ML library in sync with pure Python

 During GSoC, I got introduced to JAX for the first time.
 After some exploration, I found JAX as a quick and computationally fast prototyping library.
-Tools like `vmap`, `jit`, `tree_util` and `flatten_util` were elementry in the code I wrote during GSoC.
+Tools like `vmap`, `jit`, `tree_util` and `flatten_util` were elementary in the code I wrote during GSoC.
 I summarized the JAX tricks we learned during the GSoC period [here](https://github.com/probml/pyprobml/blob/master/notebooks/tutorials/practical_jax_tips.ipynb).

 ## Summary of PRs
-Following table containts the list of PRs created during the GSoC period sorted by time.
+The following table contains the list of PRs created during the GSoC period sorted by time.

 | URL                                                     | Title                                                           |
 |:--------------------------------------------------------|:----------------------------------------------------------------|